 Scoliosis and Other Spinal Curvatures

-Spine specialists from Jefferson University Hospital and the Rothman Institute at Jefferson treat scoliosis, a condition that causes an abnormal curvature of the spine.
+Spine specialists from Jefferson Health and the Rothman Institute at Jefferson treat scoliosis, a condition that causes an abnormal curvature of the spine.
 When the spine is affected by scoliosis it will appear as an "S" or "C" shape.

-Why Choose Jefferson for Scoliosis Treatment in Philadelphia?
+Why Choose Jefferson Health for Scoliosis Treatment in Philadelphia?

 Correction for these conditions using standard surgery historically required a recovery period of at least three to six months, and even up to a year.
 With MISS, however, selected cases can be managed with recovery times as short as three to six weeks.